hmcts/azure-policy/README.md

 ### What is this for?

 This repo stores azure policy definitions and assignments.

+### Overview of Azure Policy Defintions

+In Azure Policy, definitions describe resource compliance conditions and the effect to take if a condition is met.

+Policy definitions are written in JSON.

+### Overview of Azure Policy Assignments

+Policy assignments are used by Azure Policy to define which resources are assigned which policy definitions.

+Policies assignments must have a scope over which they take effect and this scope can be either a subscription or a management group.

 ### How to create a new policy definition